"I'd love to have a good chat with him after a spell like this": Jamal Musiala misses his former teammates at Bayern Munich | Goal.com UK

 "His presence, his vibe – that's something you really miss," Musiala told Sky.
-The pair played together for Bayern Munich's first team between 2020 and 2025, forging a close bond even as the younger man gradually usurped the veteran's game time.
-"He also helped me a lot when I first came through, giving me plenty of advice over the years," added Musiala.
-"I'm happy that I was able to play alongside him for so many years."
+The pair lined up together for Bayern Munich's first team between 2020 and 2025, forging a close bond even as the younger man gradually usurped the veteran's game time.
+"He also helped me a lot when I first came through, giving me lots of advice over the years," added Musiala.
+"I'm happy that I was able to play with him for so many years."

 Translated by